 A sweet apple crisp recipe – it even sounds like autumn.

 Although apple crisp or apple crumble is a perfect dessert recipe for fall, when a wide variety of apples are fresh and at their peak, this recipe can easily be made and enjoyed year round.

 See below the recipe for information about the types of apples to use in this recipe.

-For the topping, in a medium bowl, mix together flour, sugar, cinnamon, oats and walnuts.
+For the topping, in a medium bowl, mix together flour, brown sugar, cinnamon, oats and walnuts.
 Cut in butter using a pastry blender or cross cutting with 2 knives, until you have coarse crumbs.
 Sprinkle the topping over the apples.

 Preheat oven to 375°F.